KonfHub/aidevday/README.md

 # Newsletter 📰
 Learn about new technologies, stay connected with developers globally by subscribing to [Microsoft.Source](https://azure.microsoft.com/en-in/resources/join-the-azure-developer-community/?wt.mc_id=AID3018161_QSG_PD_SCL_446884&ocid=AID3018161_QSG_PD_SCL_446884)! 🤓 Latest updates on events, technology, articles and more on the newsletter! 👩‍💻

+# ➡️ Check out our [website](https://aidevday.konfhub.com/) for more details on AI Dev Day.